vikas9dev/spring-ai/docs/08-from-testing-to-production-–-making-ai-answers-safer-with-evaluators_combined.md

     Create an instance of the `FactCheckingEvaluator`.

     ```csharp
+    FactCheckingEvaluator factCheckingEvaluator;

+    // In the constructor
-    FactCheckingEvaluator factCheckingEvaluator = new FactCheckingEvaluator(_chartLineBuilder);
+    this.factCheckingEvaluator = new FactCheckingEvaluator(chatLineBuilder);
     ```

     📝 **Note:**  Pass the `_chartLineBuilder` object to the constructor, similar to the relevancy evaluator.